joshp112358/MT5821Combinatorics/README.md

 ### To do
 embedding L(k33) on a torus.
 difference sets of a steiner system.
+In 1847 Kirkman proved that any tridivisible complete graph has a triangle decomposition; equivalently, there is a Steiner Triple System on n vertices if n is 1 or 3 mod 6.